 You can definitely use this recipe as a base for the American style ribs.
 Rub in the baby back ribs with your go-to dry rub, cook in the Instant Pot, and apply homemade/store-bought BBQ sauce before placing the ribs into the oven to broil.

-H0wever, I want to introduce you this delicious Sticky Asian Sauce today!
+H0wever, I want to introduce you to this delicious Sticky Asian Sauce today!
 All you need is the typical Japanese condiments: sake, mirin, soy sauce, and rice vinegar.
 I sweetened the sauce with brown sugar and honey and give the sauce a kick with garlic and ginger.

 With this sauce, this dish goes well with even rice or noodles!
 Isn’t it nice to add variations to your baby back rib recipes?